Suppression of mid-circuit measurement crosstalk errors with micromotion: Crosstalk characterization

 The \textit{Bleed-through} experiment demonstrates that a single reset is effective at reinitializing the state as shown in Fig.~\ref{fig:spam}b.
 The random initial gate leaves the focus qubits in a superposition of dark and bright states as verified by the first measurement.
 The reset then destroys any residual information about the population as verified by the second measurement with SPAM error of $1.29(6)\times 10^{-3}$ in zone 1 and $1.19(6)\times 10^{-3}$ in zone 2, which is within two-sigma of the average mid-circuit SPAM error from the \textit{Dark measurement \& reset} test.

 Finally, we perform an analysis to see how consistent our experimental measurements from bright state depumping and MCMR benchmarking are with the model of measurement crosstalk.
 We derived the photon scattering from the different measured parameters (bright state depumping, standard decay, and leakage decay) under the extra assumption that the photon scattering is small.
+The relations and comparisons between results are shown in Table~\ref{table:comparison}.
 The estimates from each method are similar in each zone although some fall outside one standard deviation.
 The leakage analysis appears to return lower estimates of the scattering rate than the other methods, which is likely due to shallower decays in the leakage data.
 Other discrepancies may be due to some uneven mixture of polarization that is not accounted in the model but we study numerically in Appendix~\ref{app:numerics}.